matafokka/ExcelDarkThemeFix/README.md

 Fully compatible with Microsoft Office 2019.
 Should work in Office 2016 and 360.

-If you can test it in versions other than Office 2019, please, let me know, I'll update this list.
+If you can test it with Office versions other than 2019, please, fill out an issue and I'll update this list.

 # Installation